 Lockers Park, Hemel Hempstead

-Muddy says: A traditional boys’ prep school and co-ed pre-prep with an intimate, home-from-home feel and an emphasis on inclusivity and individuality.
+Muddy says: A traditional boys’ pre-prep and prep school with an intimate, home-from-home feel and an emphasis on inclusivity and individuality.

 The boys have the run of the 23-acre grounds, where they can blast around at break time, getting muddy (after changing into their ‘blues’ – tracksuits and trainers), playing sport and building dens or spotting the resident wildlife in the designated woodland territories for each age group.

 Sportswise, there are two cricket pitches, five rugby pitches and six football pitches, plus two tennis courts, an Astroturf pitch, outdoor heated swimming pool, and even a croquet lawn, putting green and shooting range.
 Indoors there are two squash courts, and a fully-equipped sports hall, too.

 It’s a mixed bag in terms of shiny new facilities and those which have seen better days, but there are extensive renovations afoot, which have already kicked off with the library, tennis courts, Astroturf, music studio and the Old Gym being given a new lease of life.

 One of the major changes has been a quarter of a million pound investment in the school’s IT provision, which is ongoing.
 The plan isn’t for the boys to be looking at screens all day, but for IT to be filtered into different subjects to aid, rather than dominate, the learning process.
 Currently the timetable includes one IT lesson per week, with an emphasis on coding, and that’s set to increase to two, designed to build on the skills learned over the recent periods of remote schooling.